Sitecore-Hackathon/2023-Bring-Back-the-Hack/README.md

 - NextJS
 - NextAuth
 - MemCache
+- react-gravatar
-- Any providers that you use.
+- NextAuth.js and any integrated providers

 ## Installation instructions
 ### To start application